* Revived hopes for U.S. stimulus boosts morale

 “Biden seems to have a clear lead following the TV debate and a coronavirus cluster in the White House, which has raised questions about Trump’s crisis management capabilities,” said Mutsumi Kagawa, chief global strategist at Rakuten Securities.

 A new Reuters/Ipsos poll found Americans are losing confidence in U.S. President Donald Trump’s handling of the coronavirus pandemic.
-His net approval on that issue has dropped to a record low.
+His net approval on the issue that has dropped to a record low.

 The November contract of Volatility Index futures dropped to 30.25, its lowest level in three weeks, another sign of reduced worries about a contested election.